kamalikap/Simple-Python-Programs/README.md

 # Simple-Python-Programs

 This repository provides basic Python Programs for beginner.
-It also provides a quick revision during interviews.
+It also provides a quick revision before an interview.